Human Papillomavirus (HPV)

 • Infection with the "high-risk" HPV types that can cause cancer

-If you have sex, it is important to be checked regularly by your health care provider for signs of HPV such as genital warts, cervical cancer, and anal cancer.
+If you have sex, it is important to be checked regularly by your healthcare provider for signs of HPV such as genital warts, cervical cancer, and anal cancer.
 For information on vaccines and routine screenings for HPV, see the section on Preventing HPV below.

 Genital Warts

 Certain types of HPV can cause warts on the vulva (including the labia, or "lips"), in or around the vagina or anus, or on the penis, scrotum, groin, or thigh.
-Warts can appear anywhere from a few weeks to a few months after you are exposed to HPV.
+Warts can appear anywhere from a few weeks to a few months after you have been exposed to HPV.
 They can even appear years after exposure.

 Symptoms: